 Sunday ended with a meeting on the island of Crete, which the organizers and participants for several reasons called Pan-Orthodox Council.
 There are ten of the fourteen local Orthodox Churches took part, while the Antiochian, Bulgarian, Georgian and Russian Orthodox churches have ignored the event.

-In Antioch and Jerusalem churches holds a long-standing dispute about the canonical Qatar accessories.
-This dispute has gone so far that the two local churches tore each other communion.
-And since the issue in the agenda of Qatar Cretan event is logged, Antiochians trip to Greece refused.
-Following a "boycott" has joined the Bulgarian, then Georgia and, finally, Russian church, at the insistence of which, by the way, the place of the Cathedral was moved to Crete from Istanbul - Patriarchate took into account the question of a sharp aggravation of Russia-Turkey relations due to downed in the skies over Syria Su-24, which resulted in the deaths of two Russian military.
-Ignore Cathedral planning and Serbs, but changed their minds at the last moment.
+Antiochian and Jerusalem churches have a long-standing dispute about the canonical affiliation of Qatar.
+This dispute went so far that the two local churches broke off the eucharistic communion with each other.
+And since the question of Qatar was not included in the agenda of the Cretan event, the Antiochians refused to travel to Greece.
+Following the boycott, the Bulgarian, then Georgian and, finally, the Russian Church joined, at the insistence of which, by the way, the venue of the Council was transferred to Crete from Istanbul - the Patriarchate took into account the issue of sharp aggravation of relations between Russia and Turkey because of a shot down in the sky over Syria Su-24, which caused the death of two Russian soldiers.
+The Serbian planned to ignore the Cathedral, but changed their minds at the last moment.

 This Council did not consider the question of dogma and canons.
 Documents submitted for signature, mainly related to the role of Orthodoxy in the world, the relationship of churches with contemporary society and other non-Orthodox denominations.
 Several theologians of the churches refused to participate in them saw a number of inaccuracies and ambiguities, but to arrange a further meeting to make drastic revisions in the organizing committee, ie the Ecumenical Patriarchate refused.
 This was the reason that the event took place in the "abridged" formulation.